ECE-196/docs/content/tutorials/Fernando_tutorial.md

 - Computer (Windows or MAC)
 - Very small phillips screwdriver

-## Part 01: Name:
+## Part 01: Name: HardWare

 ### Introduction

-Briefly introduce what  you are teaching in this section.
+In this section you will learn how to wire everything needed!

 ### Objective

-- List the learning objectives of this section
+- Learn how to wire IR obstacle detector
+- Learn how to wire the ESP32-Mini

 ### Background Information